Bike Lights Buyers Guide

 Power output: A light's brightness is measured by 'lux' or 'lumens'.
 Lux measures distance as well as light power, whereas lumens is just the power output from the source of the light.
 The range of lumens available is huge and can range from about 5 to 100 lumens for rear lights, and from 10 up to around a dazzling 1,000 for front lights.
 Lower lumen lights are ideal for cycling in built-up, well-lit areas, whereas higher lumens are designed for taking the road less travelled.
 You can find out more about lumens in our in-depth lighting guide.

 Light modes: Even basic lights will often come with several light modes.
 These usually range from constant to flashing, and will help to save your battery.
 Some let you alter the brightness as well, which is helpful if you're travelling between well-lit and rural areas.
 You may come across a relatively new feature called 'Daylight Flash', where the light will emit a flash powerful enough to be seen during the day.

 USB rechargeable: Plenty of lights on the market are USB rechargeable.
 Not only do these save you money as you're not buying loads of batteries, but they're also really easy to charge.
 Simply plug the light into a computer or USB plug to charge it up.

-Waterproof: All good quality lights are waterproof, which is pretty much essential in this country.
+Waterproof (IP rating): All good quality lights are waterproof, which is pretty much essential in this country.
 Having your rear light fail due to a water leak can be pretty dangerous as it could happen midway through a ride.
 You can learn more about IP ratings in our in-depth lighting guide.